Die libysch-berberischen Inschriften der Kanarischen Inseln in ihrem Feldbildkontext

 Renata Ana Springer Bunk – being a philologist as well as an archeaologist – is engaged in research of Libyco-Berber inscripts since more than 30 years.
 The script data she analyses in this book were gained through field surveys and documentation on the Canary Islands as well as in several regions of Morocco, Algeria, Tunisia, Libya and Mali.
 The author is not only a specialist in the field of Libyco-Berber inscripts, but is also familiar with the history and culture of the areas under investigation and – all the more important – with the complex diversity of the North African and Canarian rock carvings, which renders her work even more valuable.

-Following the links below you will find further monographs on Libyco-Berber inscriptions and on Libyan Berber languages:
+Following the links below you will find further monographs on Libyco-Berber inscriptions, on Libyan Berber languages, and on rock art research in Nigeria and South Africa:

 - A Grammar of Awjila Berber (Libya)